EricThomson/gigadetector/readme.md

 # Gigadetector
-Object detection pipeline when your images are too big to fit into your GPU.
+An object detection pipeline when your images are too big to fit into your GPU.
 This readme walks you through installation and running simple examples using a frozen model for fish detection.
 The best way to use it is to adapt the examples for use with your own data.

 You don't have to use the fish model -- you should be able to download your own frozen model and use this pipeline for any objects.

 ## Install and test the workflow
 When first getting this started, I recommend you go through all of the following steps and tests in order.
-It was created/tested only on Linux.
+It was created/tested on Linux.

 ### Create the virtual environment
 Clone the repository and create a virtual environment (we'll call the virtual environment `gigadetector` but feel free to rename):